venkat-mr369/PostgreSQL/README.md

 ### Introduction

-preparing documents on all types of clusters on **PostgreSQL** like
+Preparing documents on all types of clusters on **PostgreSQL** like

 1, Patroni